Hydrodynamic origin of Korteweg stresses from shear-induced horizontal buoyancy: The effective buoyancy stress as a Korteweg stress

-The anisotropic part, which is a $2\times 2$, symmetric traceless tensor, describes a state of pure shear and has eigenvalues $\pm \tfrac{3}{4}|\nabla\rho|^2$.
+The anisotropic part, which is a $2\times 2$, symmetric traceless tensor, describes a state of pure shear and has eigenvalues $\pm \tfrac{3}{4}\gamma Gr^2|\nabla\rho|^2$.
 This tensor exerts a compression along the direction of $\nabla\rho$ and an equal tension in the orthogonal direction.
 Within the framework of Darcy’s law, where the velocity field is directly proportional to the divergence of the stress, this localized compression effectively ``pushes" the fluid away from regions of high density gradients.
 Consequently, the net dynamical effect is to dissipate the gradient, acting as a stabilizing, smoothing mechanism.
 Notably, this anisotropic contribution becomes insignificant at large Prandtl number, $\Pra \to \infty$.
 In this limit, momentum diffusion is instantaneous relative to mass diffusion, dampening the directional shear induced by buoyancy variations and rendering the effective stress increasingly isotropic.

 To further illustrate the mechanical consequences of this representation, consider a circular interface of radius $r=R$ separating two fluid regions of different densities at macroscopic equilibrium $(\mb u=0)$.
+While a strict mechanical equilibrium is not possible, it is perfectly valid to ignore the $\pfi{\rho}{t}$ in the continuity equation within our low-order asymptotic regime (\(\alpha \ll 1\)) to isolate the primary pressure scaling.
 Assuming a radial density gradient $\nabla\rho=\rho'(r)\mb e_r$, across a thin transition layer $\sigma \ll R$, the resulting pressure jump $\Delta P=P_{out}-P_{in}$ is obtained by integrating the radial force balance $\pfi{P}{r}=F_{\eff,r}$.
 The isotropic contribution, being a pure gradient of the squared density gradient, integrates to zero, $\Delta P_{iso}=0$.
 This term merely shifts the local pressure within the interface thickness.
 In contrast, the anisotropic term interacts with the interface curvature to produce a non-vanishing jump